Neural-Systems-at-UIO/QUINT_webtools/docs/WebAlign.rst

 * If there is no marker, or the marker is a cross, mouse drag slides the cut in its plane (translation).
 * With a cross in place, press the Up and Down arrows or Left and Right arrows to activate stretch mode (a line will appear).
 Adjust the atlas overlay to match your section.
 The panel can be resized towards the left (common border with Control Panel) and towards the bottom (common border with Filmstrip).

 5. Once a section is registered to a satisfactory standard, save its position by pressing "Save".
 The registration is then propagated to the remaining sections to help with scaling.
 To mark up the registration as completed, press "Approve".
 This will change the registration status from orange (in progress) to green (registered).
-Note that this is for your records only.
-The most important part is to press "Save".
+Note that "Approve" records the registration status for your records, but does not save the results.

 6. Go through all the sections, refining the positions and cutting angles, and save the final registrations.
 Registration is complete when all the images have a green outer border.